- Broken Base: Either it's one of the worst films of the 1980's or a misunderstood masterpiece.

 - Ending Fatigue: With a runtime of three hours and 46 minutes, this is one of the biggest complaints, as the plot isn't especially viewed to be enough to fill out the running time.
 In particular, the epilogue is viewed as extraneous and could have been cut.

-- Germans Love David Hasselhoff: The film has received popularity within some European critics circles.
+- Germans Love David Hasselhoff: The film has received popularity within some European critics circles, especially in France.

 - Memetic Mutation: When the Troubled Production of Waterworld became the talk of Hollywood, people started calling it Kevin's Gate.